Genetic Genealogy Links

 In May of 2016, Family Tree DNA announced two "behind the scenes" changes which will be of interest to genetic genealogists.
 Several bloggers posted about these announcements; only a few will be shown here, but they link to the rest, so you can read all the blog posts on this topic by following the links.

 In February of 2017, Family Tree DNA announced that they would resume accepting transfers of results from AncestryDNA and from 23andMe.
-The new price for the results transfer is $19.
+The transfer itself is free; there is a fee of $19 to unlock some features.
 Here are some posts from genetic genealogy bloggers about the transfers.

 - Family Tree DNA Updates Match Thresholds